Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # Biography
 [//]: # 👦 Biography
 Dr. Kejun Wu ([Faculty HomePage](http://faculty.hust.edu.cn/WuKejun/en/index.htm)) is currently a Lecturer/Assistant Professor at School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.
 Before that, he worked as a Research Fellow researcher from 2022 to 2024 at School of Electrical and Electronic Engineering, Nanyang Technological University (work with Prof. Yap Kim-Hui and Chau Lap-Pui).
 His research interest includes Multimodal Large Language Models, Generactive Signal/Image Processing, Computational Imaging, and Learned Video Compression.
 He has published more than 30 papers in the past 3 years.
-He serves as an Associate Editor/ Executive Guest Editor/ Editorial Board of MTAP, JVCIR, JRTIP, and ASOC, etc., an Area Chair in IJCNN 2025, a Session Chair in IEEE ICASSP2024, ISCAS2024, and MMSP2023.
+He serves as an Associate Editor/ Executive Guest Editor/ Editorial Board of MTAP, JVCIR, and ASOC, etc., an Area Chair in IJCNN 2025, a Session Chair in IEEE ICASSP2024, ISCAS2024, and MMSP2023.
 He is an IEEE Senior Member.

 🚀 &nbsp; Recruiting intern/ visiting/ Master/ PhD students interested in MLLM and Gen-AI.
 Flexible remote learning is welcome.